Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 When in the 1960s, containerization drove a wave of port construction across the globe, it was not unusual to find that a port director might have held the top position for decades.
 Often the director had an engineering or construction background as the race was on to build modern facilities to attract customers as globalization took hold.
 Not surprisingly, all the port directors were male.

 It was not until the 1970s that environmental and stakeholder concerns began to influence the activities of the ports after many countries adopted forms of environmental impact assessment legislation.
 Ports were suddenly faced with addressing impacts on the environment and building a relationship with community stakeholders.
 The ports did not adopt this philosophical change lightly as one can find statements made by port directors in the 1970s that a port’s purpose was to serve commerce, and create jobs, not mitigate for environmental impacts.
-Some port directors were better than others in making the transition from a “built it” perspective to one that gave validity to stakeholder concerns.
+Some port directors were better than others in making the transition from a “build it” perspective to one that gave validity to stakeholder concerns.
 Those that could not were retired and replaced by a new breed of port executive, better equipped to navigate the complex relationships necessary to succeed in the position.
 Port boards began to look for leadership that could implement change management in a historically conservative industry.

 The educational background and work experience of today’s port director is diverse.
 Today’s port director is someone who may have come from within the port industry, hopscotching from smaller port to larger port, or have come from the shipping industry or another closely related field in the logistics business.
-Port boards have also turned outside the maritime industry to select a director.
+Port boards have also looked outside the maritime industry to select a director.
 The director may have a background in information management, technology, science, engineering, law, or policy.

 Concurrently with the rise of environmental consciousness in the 1970s, a woman was appointed to a port director position in the United States.
 Miriam E. Wolfe, the Port of San Francisco legal counsel, was appointed to its top post in 1970 and served in that role for five years.
 By then, San Francisco’ had already lost its significant position in cargo operations to the Port of Oakland, but Wolfe’s appointment was a significant breakthrough.
 In the U.S. in the late 1980s and 1990s, occasionally, a woman would be appointed a port director, usually at larger urban ports, where stakeholder concerns could become political issues, and governmental authorities sought the best person to diffuse them.
 Lillian Liburdi Borrone, the Port Commerce Department of the Port of New York/New Jersey, and Ann Alyward, Port of Boston, were two such pioneering women.
 (When the author of this Chapter was appointed Executive Director of the Port of Los Angeles in 2006, there were only two other women port Directors in the United States, San Francisco, and New Bedford, MA.)
 When women were selected for a port’s top job, they came from within the port industry or oversight agency in the port governance structure.
 In other words, they were a known commodity and had earned their stripes.